vippsas/vipps-developers/partners/readme.md

 💥 Work in progress! 💥

-Document version: 0.9.

 Vipps partners can represent multiple Vipps merchants, and can make transactions on behalf of the merchants.

+Document version: 0.10.0.

 ## Partner keys

-**Note: This is new functionality currently being rolled out.**
+**Note: This is new functionality currently being implemented.**

 A partner has API keys that also work for all the partner's merchants.
 This means that the partner does noe have to manage the API keys for